 A student who is lawfully absent will be allowed to make up work within a reasonable number of days and will receive credit for that work.
-A student who is illegally absent will be allowed to make up work.
+A student who is unlawfully absent will not be allowed to make up work.
 In certain cases, where extenuating circumstances exist, the principal may recommend awarding credit for those assignments.